IlkkaOyAB/JiraTest/README.md

 # JiraTest
-Testing Jira and adding some stuff!
+Testing Jira and adding some stuff with test message.